mozilla-spidermonkey/jsparagus/README.md

     contextually selecting the tokenizer goal symbol;
     and emitting good error messages)

-*   The output is a fairly literal-minded parse tree, really too literal.

-*   No support for feedback from syntactic context to lexical analysis (selecting the lexical goal symbol).

 *   Errors are poor:
     `(` produces "expected one of {'(', 'VAR', 'NUM', '-'}, got None".
     `)` produces "expected one of {'(', 'VAR', 'NUM', '-'}, got None".
     `a b` produces "expected one of {'-', '/', '+', '*', ')', None}, got 'VAR'".

+*   Rust support is extremely rudimentary.

-*   No support for Rust output yet.
+*   No support for feedback from syntactic context to lexical analysis (selecting the lexical goal symbol).

-*   No support for providing any kind of advice to the lexer yet.
-This is needed for resolving the conflict in the lexical grammar between RegExps and division operators.
+    This is needed for resolving the conflict in the lexical grammar between RegExps and division operators, at least.
+It might also be used for conditional keywords and for parsing TemplateTail.

+*   No table compaction or table optimization.
+I think there's plenty of low-hanging fruit there.

 ## What I learned, what I wonder